The Simpsons opening sequence: John Kricfalusi

 The couch gag for the episode, which had Homer demand a beer and Marge getting it for him, was critically acclaimed by television critics.
 Amid Amidi of Cartoon Brew calls the opening revolutionary and explains that "in 35 short and sweet seconds, he liberates the animation of The Simpsons from years of graphic banality."
 He continued: "The visual look of the show, which has been so carefully controlled by its producers, becomes a giddy and unrestrained playground for graphic play, and the balance of creative authority is shifted from the writers’ room to the animators in one fell swoop."
 When comparing the segment to Banksy's, Amidi concluded that it is "in fact, far more subversive because he focuses almost exclusively on making a pictorial statement, relegating the show's dominant literary elements to the back seat."
 Similarly, Television Blend's Katey Rich wrote that she appreciates "The Simpsons always being willing to push the envelope in different ways", but admitted that "it's gonna take [her] some time to get the gangly-legged Marge Simpson and the leering Homer Simpson out of [her] brain."

-Kricfalusi later animated the opening sequence for the season 27 episode "Treehouse of Horror XXVI" where the Simpson children are trick-or-treating before being set upon by soul-hungry spirits with a monstrous Frank Grimes among them that skins Bart for his soul before Maggie saves him and Lisa.
+Kricfalusi later animated the opening sequence for the season 27 episode "Treehouse of Horror XXVI", his second and so far only other opening for the show, where the Simpson children are trick-or-treating before being set upon by soul-hungry spirits with a monstrous Frank Grimes among them that skins Bart for his soul before Maggie saves him and Lisa.
 The spirits chase after the Simpson children to their home, and the Frank Grimes monster takes Homer's soul.

+Bill Plympton

-John Kricfalusi has written and animated eight couch gags, one for the season 23 episode "Beware My Cheating Bart" where Homer falls in love with the couch, one for the season 24 episode "Black Eyed, Please" where Homer, Marge, Bart, and Lisa are in a 1930s-style gangster story armed with several weapons which are revealed to be gifts once Maggie turns the light on, one for the season 25 episode "Married to the Blob" where Maggie changes the family's surroundings every time she uses the TV remote, cycling through several backgrounds with increasing speed, one for the season 27 episode "Lisa the Veterinarian" where the television and couch imagine themselves frolicking together, one for the season 28 episode "22 for 30" where the family is crudely drawn on the couch and each family member is subsequently drawn by the next oldest, ending with Homer holding a spare pencil and a donut in his non-drawing hand, one for the season 29 episode "3 Scenes Plus a Tag from a Marriage" which is a reference to his 1987 film Your Face with Homer's face as a replacement, one for the season 32 episode "Manger Things" which depicts Homer's head turning into the family and the living room, and one for the season 34 episode "One Angry Lisa" where the rug becomes a vortex and eats the Simpson family.
+Bill Plympton has written and animated eight couch gags, one for the season 23 episode "Beware My Cheating Bart" where Homer falls in love with the couch, one for the season 24 episode "Black Eyed, Please" where Homer, Marge, Bart, and Lisa are in a 1930s-style gangster story armed with several weapons which are revealed to be gifts once Maggie turns the light on, one for the season 25 episode "Married to the Blob" where Maggie changes the family's surroundings every time she uses the TV remote, cycling through several backgrounds with increasing speed, one for the season 27 episode "Lisa the Veterinarian" where the television and couch imagine themselves frolicking together, one for the season 28 episode "22 for 30" where the family is crudely drawn on the couch and each family member is subsequently drawn by the next oldest, ending with Homer holding a spare pencil and a donut in his non-drawing hand, one for the season 29 episode "3 Scenes Plus a Tag from a Marriage" which is a reference to his 1987 film Your Face with Homer's face as a replacement, one for the season 32 episode "Manger Things" which depicts Homer's head turning into the family and the living room, and one for the season 34 episode "One Angry Lisa" where the rug becomes a vortex and eats the Simpson family.